 Issue 1: Banter in the Workplace

-The presence of frequent sexualised banter in the workplace may also constitute sexual harassment if such language and innuendos make you feel uncomfortable or distressed.
+The presence of frequent sexualized banter in the workplace may also constitute sexual harassment if such language and innuendos make you feel uncomfortable or distressed.
 A work environment that is permeated with sexual banter, crude conversation and offensive jokes, would be considered a sexually hostile work environment.
 If you are witnessing persistent sexualised comments that are causing you to feel uncomfortable or excluded within the workplace, even of the comments are not directed towards you, they may constitute unlawful sexual harassment.

 In Bennett v Everitt, the court stated that every employee has the “right to employment without sexuality or attempts at the introduction of sexuality, either direct or indirect” (at 280).
 This means that all employees have the right to enjoy their workplace free from any sexualised acts directed towards them, as well as such banter, jokes and language that is expressed more generally, but still indirectly makes the employee feel uncomfortable.